 Credit: Fort Ticonderoga/ © Drifting Focus Photography

 The site of America’s first victory against British forces in the Revolutionary War, Fort Ticonderoga today is a dazzling history attraction with incredible views of Lake Champlain and memorable details like this Spanish bronze cannon.
 Nicknamed “El Poderoso” or “the powerful,” this 18th century weapon attracts visitors for its weathered green metal and red base, a colorful mix for an armament that weighs over 6,500 lbs!
+The site will reopen for the season in May, with virtual visits available in the meantime.

 Champions of Change Murals (Greater Niagara)